Custom Home and Remodeling Blog

 Production Home

 Production, or tract, home building is very different than custom or spec home building.
 Typically, a production builder owns a large tract of land that is divided into similarly sized lots.
 All homes in the community are built in the same style with two or three variations of the same floor plan.
-This allows tract builders to sell their product at a pre-determined price to buyers up front.
+This allows tract builders to sell their product at a predetermined price to buyers up front.

-Sheer volume makes it possible for the tract builder to purchase materials and to hire labor at lower prices than is possible for custom or spec homebuilders.
+Sheer volume makes it possible for a tract builder to purchase materials and to hire labor at lower prices than is possible for custom or spec homebuilders.
 Finishes like cabinetry, appliances, hardware, paint, and flooring are selected by the builder, but in some cases, buyers will have the opportunity to pay more to upgrade certain items.

 How Much Will Your Custom Home Cost To Build - 5

-2. Lot Size, Location and Cost
+2. Lot Size And Location

-Since it is difficult to find empty lots in established neighborhoods that are close to Washington, DC, custom and spec homes are often built where older homes once stood.
+Since it is difficult to find empty lots in established neighborhoods that are close to Washington, D.C., custom and spec homes are often built where older homes once stood.
 That way, homeowners can get the best of both worlds: a brand-new home without sacrificing a great location.
 This practice is called "residential infill building."
 Click here to learn more.

 Download our custom home guide